2018 POSTCARD STORY CONTEST

-• The contest is open to all residents of Newfoundland and Labrador over the age of nineteen (19).
+• The contest is open to all residents of Newfoundland & Labrador who are 18 years of age or older.

 • Stories (fiction, non-fiction, or creative non-fiction) must be in English.

-• Word count must be a maximum of 250 and must include the word “broken”.
+• Word count must be a maximum of 250 and must include the word “baggage.”

 • Stories must be unpublished (in print or online) and not currently submitted to any other contest or publication.